bguppl/interpreters/practice_sessions/ps9.md

 We will use a http-request module which produces a Promise object when we invoke it:

+> note that promise based http requests have been standardtized in the browser and are coming to node (currently experimental in node 18)

 It is installed with npm:

 ```